marcoverpas/Six_lectures_on_sfc_models/README.md

 - **Lecture F:** [Empirical SFC Models (using `Bimets`)](https://www.marcopassarella.it/wp-content/uploads/SFC-Lecture-6-protected.pdf)

 Lecture slides B, C, D, E and F are protected, and so is Appendix A. Contact me (marco.veronesepassarella@univaq.it) to obtain the password.
-A more general description of lectures' contents is provided below.
+A more general description of lectures' contents is available below.

 ## Table of Contents